 The weather can affect our mood, how productive (or distracted) we are, and even our health.
 We can’t change the weather.
 But what if understanding how it affects us could help us have happier, more productive workplaces?
-Let’s take a look at how the weather affects us and our staff.
+Let’s take a look at how the weather affects us and our employees.

 We’re more likely to be distracted when we can see nice weather outside